 I’ve been with uConnect for over a year now.
-Watching the company change has been illuminating and exciting, and having my own responsibilities evolve has been an extraordinary advantage.
+Watching the company change has been illuminating and exciting, and having my own responsibilities evolve has been an extraordinary opportunity.

-I started working with David Kozhuk, uConnect CEO, in the summer after my freshman year of college, a couple days a week.
+I started working with David Kozhuk, uConnect CEO, in the summer after my freshman year of college, 2 or 3 days a week.
 My role on paper was “marketing and communications intern”, but I was able to assist with several projects outside of that description as well.
 Indeed, I found that there is always something to be done in a young company - Lesson #1 - which is why it is a great place to gain experience.

 Lesson #2: Staying organized is a must.
 With so many balls to keep in the air, I quickly realized how important it is to be organized and to keep track of all your to-do’s (a habit I have found to be applicable to other jobs and projects, and on which I still fall short, sometimes).